Mohs Surgery at Mohs Skin Cancer Center

 What Makes Mohs Surgery so Effective?

 Traditional surgical excisions make vertical slices, almost like cutting a loaf of bread.
 By using this technique, the pathologist can only sample the outer margins of the tissue.
 So only about 1% of the specimen is being examined.
 Mohs surgery is much more precise, 100% of the specimen is examined.
 Therefore, Mohs surgery results in higher skin cancer cure rates than other methods of surgery.

-The Mohs Skin Cancer Center is headed by Dr. Patrick M. Killian, M.D. and offers state-of-the-art treatment for two of the most common forms of skin cancer: basal cell carcinoma and squamous cell carcinoma.
+The Mohs Skin Cancer Center offers state-of-the-art treatment for two of the most common forms of skin cancer: basal cell carcinoma and squamous cell carcinoma.
 Mohs micrographic surgery performed by the Trillium Creek staff has been found to be highly curative — even if the skin cancer has been previously treated.